Tampa Bay Lightning: Arrival of Steven Stamkos (2008–2010)

-Steven Stamkos was selected first overall by Tampa Bay.
-On July 29, 2008, he signed an entry-level contract with the Lightning in which he could earn as much as $8.55 million in performance bonuses.
 Leading up to the start of the 2008–09 season, the Lightning centered their promotional efforts around Stamkos, including a website with the slogan "Seen Stamkos?"
 On July 4, 2008, Dan Boyle, despite coming off a recent contract extension, was traded (along with Brad Lukowich) to the San Jose Sharks in exchange for Matt Carle, Ty Wishart, a first-round draft pick in 2009 and a fourth-round pick in 2010.
-Boyle was pressured to waive his no-trade clause by Tampa Bay's ownership, who said they would otherwise place him on waivers, where he would likely be claimed by the Atlanta Thrashers.
-In the fallout from the trade, Boyle would call Lightning ownership "liars" for misrepresenting the aforementioned events to the public, while former coach Tortorella later labeled them as "cowboys" and said he had zero respect for them.
-Frustrated at interference in the team's hockey operations by Barrie and Koules, seven days later, Jay Feaster resigned as general manager, despite having three years remaining on his contract.
+Boyle was pressured to waive his no-trade clause by Tampa Bay's ownership, who said they would otherwise place him on waivers.
+Former coach Tortorella later labeled the owners as "cowboys" and said he had zero respect for them.
+Frustrated at interference in the team's hockey operations by Barrie and Koules, seven days later, Jay Feaster resigned as general manager.

 Steven Stamkos (pictured in March 2009) was drafted first overall by the Lightning in the 2008 NHL entry draft.

 The Lightning opened the 2008–09 season in the Czech Republic against the New York Rangers as a part of the NHL's regular season "Premiere" that selects several teams to open the regular season in Europe.
-Barry Melrose would record his first win as a head coach in over 13 years on October 21, 2008, with a 3–2 victory over the Atlanta Thrashers.
-However, the Lightning did not get off to a great start as hoped, and Melrose was eventually fired by the Lightning with a 5–7–4 record.
-Rick Tocchet, who had been hired as assistant coach during the previous off-season, was promoted to interim head coach.
-On March 4, veterans Mark Recchi and Olaf Kolzig were traded by the Tampa Bay Lightning to the Boston Bruins and Toronto Maple Leafs, respectively.
-The Lightning acquired top round picks Matt Lashoff and Martins Karsums from the Bruins.
-After the firing of Melrose, the Lightning went 19–33–14 and would finish the season 24–40–18 with 66 points, their lowest point total since the 2000–01 season.
+The Lightning did not get off to a great start as hoped, and Melrose was eventually fired by the Lightning with a 5–7–4 record.
+Rick Tocchet, who had been hired as assistant coach during the previous offseason, was promoted to interim head coach.
+After the firing of Melrose, the Lightning went 19–33–14 and would finish the season 24–40–18 with 66 points.